d20daggeranddie-cmd/Dagger-Die/README.md

 - **Download target stencil (SVG)** — SVG file for painting D20 targets onto log rounds
 - **Open target face (projector)** — Opens a separate window to display the D20 target on a projector or second screen.
 Also available in-game via the gear menu (Dynamic Target).
 Syncs with the game via BroadcastChannel — highlights rolled zones (gold) and claimed hits (green).
 Scales smoothly to any window size.

-## Hosting on GitHub Pages

-1. Push this repository to GitHub
-2. Go to Settings → Pages
-3. Select "main" branch as source
-4. Your game will be available at `https://[username].github.io/[repo-name]/`

-## Files
-- `index.html` — Entry point; loads intro animation in iframe
-- `intro-animation.html` — Cover graphic and tap-to-enter; navigates to startgame
-- `startgame.html` — Landing page with Options menu, Resources dropdown, and player setup
-- `charselect.html` — Character/player selection (2–6 players, names, colors)
-- `game.html` — Full game application (turn order, dice rolling, HP tracking, hit claiming)
-- `projector.html` — Target display for projector mode; D20 face syncs with game, scales to window
-- `assets/ODD.svg` — Odd numbers target board (1, 3, 5, 7, 9, 11, 13, 15, 17, 19)
-- `assets/EVEN.svg` — Even numbers target board (2, 4, 6, 8, 10, 12, 14, 16, 18, 20)
-- `assets/targetstencil.svg` — Target stencil for download

-## The Physical Game

-The actual game uses two log rounds painted with D20 patterns:
+The original game uses two log rounds painted with D20 patterns:
 - One log has all odd numbers (center is 1)
 - One log has all even numbers (center is 20)

+Single log round option is to use the stencil to transfer the icosahedron outline to a log round and leave the facets blank.

-Players throw real knives at the targets based on what they roll on the dice!
+Players throw knives at the targets based on what they roll on the dice!